mrmrs/fluidity/README.md

 ### A fully responsive css framework that is impossibly small

 HTML out of the box is almost 100% responsive.
-This stylesheet fixes that in 247 minified bytes.
+This stylesheet accomplishes that in 247 minified bytes.
 Let's make the web just a bit more responsive shall we?

 ## Installing fluidity